axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-statistic-list/index.rst

 #.
 Select and configure one or more of the available filters (see Chart filter criteria).

 #.
-Click :guilabel:`Add to dashboard`
+Click :guilabel:`Add to dashboard`.

 #.
-The :guilabel:`Add statistic chart to dashboard` dialog is opened
+The :guilabel:`Add statistic chart to dashboard` dialog is opened.

 #.
-Enter unique names in supported languages for the chart
+Enter unique names in supported languages for the chart.

 #.
-Create the chart with the button :guilabel:`Ok`
+Create the chart by clicking :guilabel:`Ok`.

 |charts-configuration-page|